chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 #### Solution: Plan to upgrade

-Forwarders that want to observe all queries from RVS clients should plan to implement DNR, or DDR with a public IP.
-In the short term it is possible for the forwarder to disable DDR by responding negatively to _dns.resolver.arpa but this is not recommended long-term as it lacks confidentiality and integrity.
+Forwarders that want to observe all queries from RVS clients should plan to implement DDR or DNR.
+In the short term it is possible for the forwarder to disable DDR by responding negatively to _dns.resolver.arpa but this is not recommended long-term as it prevents confidentiality protection.

 ## Per-device observation